Examples Installation Guide

 Oracle SQLJ Demos show application programmers how to embed SQL operations in Java code in a way that is compatible with the Java design philosophy.
 A SQLJ program is a Java program containing embedded SQL statements.
 Oracle SQLJ Demos offer extensions to support dynamic SQL operations, which are operations that can change in real time.
 It is also possible to use dynamic SQL operations through JDBC code or PL/SQL code within a SQLJ application.
 Typical applications contain much more static SQL than dynamic SQL.
 SQLJ consists of both a translator and a run-time component and is smoothly integrated into the development environment.

-See Also:Oracle Database SQLJ Developer's Guide and Reference for more information about these demos
+See Also:Oracle Database SQLJ Developer's Guide for more information about these demos

 Oracle Internet Directory Client Demos show application programmers how to use LDAP C and PL/SQL APIs.
 All LDAP operations based on the C API, require clients to establish an LDAP session with the LDAP server.
 For LDAP operations based on the PL/SQL API, a database session must first initialize and open an LDAP session.
 The DBMS_LDAP package enables PL/SQL applications to access data located in LDAP servers.
 The names and syntax of the function calls are similar to those of the C API.

 See Also:"Sample C API Usage" in Oracle Fusion Middleware Application Developer's Guide for Oracle Identity Management